coderolls/coderolls-blog/_posts/array/2021-05-17-java-check-if-array-contains-value-or-element.md

 		boolean stringPresentInArray = Arrays.stream(names).anyMatch(checkForString::equals);;

 		if(stringPresentInArray) {
-			System.out.println("String value '"+checkForString+"' is present in names Array.");
+			System.out.println("String value '"+checkForString+"' is present in the names Array.");
 		}else {
-			System.out.println("String value '"+checkForString+"' is not present in names Array.");
+			System.out.println("String value '"+checkForString+"' is not present in the names Array.");
 		}
 	}
 }
 ```
 Output:
 ```
-String value 'mayur' is present in names Array.
+String value 'mayur' is present in the names Array.
 ```
 Check the above code as [GitHub Gist](https://gist.github.com/gauravkukade/3df7496b88b2222ab34d685f5287e725)